Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in continuous time

 Apart for the Ito corresponding to $\alpha=0$, and the Stratonovich-Fisk corresponding to $\alpha=1/2$, another $\alpha-$discretization scheme that is widely used in the literature is the anti-It\^o convention, corresponding to $\alpha=1$.
 However, only in the case of $\alpha=0$ stochastic integrals are martingales.

-In the case of It\^{o} convention, we will omit the $\circ_0$ symbol throughout the Review.
-In the following, we use the symbol $\circ$ to denote the Stratonovich-Fisk convention.
+In the case of It\^{o} convention, we will omit the $\circ_0$ symbol throughout the {Treatise}.
+In the following, we use the symbol $\circ$ to denote the Stratonovich-Fisk convention. {As we will show in the subsequent chapters, in physics (e.g. stochastic thermodynamics) it is customary to consider stochastic It\^{o} (Stratonovich) integrals of the type $\int_0^t Z_s dX_s$ ($\int_0^t Z_s \circ dX_s$) for $Z_s=Z[X_{[0,t]}]$ a functional of the trajectory $X_{[0,t]}$. }

-\subsection{It\^{o}'s formula}
+\subsubsection{It\^{o}'s formula}

-An important result in It\^{o}'s calculus regards the change of variables, see Appendix~\ref{app:ItoFormula} for details.
+A useful result in It\^{o}'s calculus regards the change of variables, see Appendix~\ref{app:ItoFormula} for details.
 Let $X_t\in \mathbb{R}$ be a stochastic process that solves a one-dimensional It\^{o} stochastic differential equation of the form

 where $B_t$ is the one-dimensional Brownian motion (see Sec.~\ref{sec:examplescont}), and where $b_t$ and $\sigma_t$ satisfy suitable integrability conditions (see Appendix~\ref{app:ItoFormula}).

 \begin{leftbar} Let $g_t(x)$ be a twice continously differentiable function in $t\in \mathbb{R}^+$ and $x\in\mathbb{R}$ that may depend explicitly on time $t$.
 Then the process